rmorse/babel-plugin-jsx-template-vars/README.md

 A Babel transform for rendering a template friendly version of your JSX app.
 Useful for generating a (currently mustache based) pre-render for achieving SSR in environments which don't support JavaScript rendering (e.g. PHP).

 ## What is a template friendly version?
-A template friendly version will replace your components props with template strings such as `{{name}}` so that they be processed on the server - allowing for the correct data to be added back in serverside.
+A template friendly version will replace your components props with template strings such as `{{name}}`.

 This version should be saved to static template files for processing via the server on page load.